Xilinx/Vitis-Tutorials/Machine_Learning/Design_Tutorials/03-using_densenetx/README.md

 :pushpin: Training takes a considerable time, between 8-12 hours depending on the GPU.
 Users can either:

-+ Reduce the number of epochs by editing the ``export EPOCHS=160`` line in the 0_setenv.sh shell script.
++ Reduce the number of epochs by editing the ``export EPOCHS=200`` line in the 0_setenv.sh shell script.
 Obviously, less epochs of training will have a negative impact on the final accuracy.
 You need sto run the 0_setenv.sh shell script again if you modify it.
 + The batchsize is set by the line `export BATCHSIZE=150`.
 If you run into out-of-memory issues, then try reducing the batchsize.
 + Skip the training phase altogether and use the pretrained Keras checkpoint available in ./files/pretrained/keras_model.zip.
-The k_model.h5 file inside this zip archive should be copied to the ./files/build/keras_model folder and the remaining parts of Step 1 should be skipped and users should go direct to Step 2.
+The k_model.h5 file inside this zip archive should be copied to the ./files/build/keras_model folder and the remaining parts of Step 1 should be skipped, and users should go direct to Step 2 (see run_all.sh)

-To run step 1: ``source ./1_train.sh``
+To run step 1: ``source 1_train.sh``

 The training process is defined by the train.py Python script.
 First, the CIFAR10 dataset is downloaded and pre-processed by the datadownload.py script which is called by train.py.
 All images undergo simple pre-processing before being used for training, evaluation and quantization calibration.
 The images are normalized to bring all pixel values into the range 0 to 1.0 by dividing them by 255.